liningtonlab/isoanalyst/README.md

 **Create a conda environment with dependencies**

-`conda create -n isoanalyst -c bioconda -c conda-forge snakemake-minimal rtree scipy joblib pandas`
+`conda env create -f environment.yml`

-This should install a Python 3.8 environment with all the necessary packages.
+This should install a Python 3.8+ environment with all the necessary packages.

 Then to install the CLI program run